moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 Effort 3 - i would have to go through the firebase documentation for modifying the authentication process.

 ## don't show the login screen if the app is in the process of validating the user.
 Is it based on cookies or how does the app know that the user is logged in on a previous day?
-Impact 2 - avoid confusion as user may think he/she needs to login. always show the current status if something is happening EX loading... "loggin in..."
+Impact 2 - avoid confusion as user may think he/she needs to login. always show the current status if something is happening EX loading... "logging in..."
 Effort 1 - this can be done by just adding some lines of code in the function that handles the login process.

 ## user profile edit page: "Photo URL" - it is a file, no? not a URL?
 Edit field title to be more accurate.